-Once off the grid staying off is usually just a another way of saying live within your means.
-Once you are on a cash only system for the basics of life this actually becomes much easier.
-You can't spend what you don't have in a cash only system.
-This is not say you should not use a debit card instead of actual cash.
+Once off the grid, staying off is usually just another way of saying live within your means.
+Once you are on a cash-only system for the basics of life, this actually becomes much easier.
+You can't spend what you don't have in a cash-only system.
+This is not to say you should not use a debit card instead of actual cash.
 Digital cash is still cash.

 The Advertising Campaign!

-The biggest weapon the credit card companies use against us.
-This is not limited to credit cards advertising their own services of course but extends outward to every single advertisement you most likely have ever seen.
+This is the biggest weapon the credit card companies use against us.
+This is not limited to credit cards advertising their own services, of course, but extends outward to every single advertisement you most likely have ever seen.
 We are flooded with ads at every turn.
-On cable T.V. we actually pay a company to pump ads into our house.
-Ads on virtually every internet website now, all media sites, the billboards and buses, radio ads, it is literally a deluge of advertisement all aimed at making you buy something.
-It is easily 10 times worse than it was when I was a child in the 70s.
+On cable T.V., we actually pay a company to pump ads into our house.
+Ads are on virtually every internet website now—all media sites, the billboards and buses, and radio ads—it is literally a deluge of advertisements all aimed at making you buy something.
+It is easily ten times worse than it was when I was a child in the 70s.
 Mostly due to the expansion of available media to advertise on.

 Most of us can handle the big debts in our lives.
 The real trouble starts when these debts are compounded by unsecured personal debt.
 This is the 'Credit Grid' trap.
 It can be avoided.

-For a young adult in the world today I would highly advise adopting the 10,000 dollar minimum credit purchase rule and open a savings account with a 1000 dollars in it to cover immediate emergencies.
+For a young adult in the world today, I would highly advise adopting the 10,000 dollar minimum credit purchase rule and opening a savings account with 1000 dollars in it to cover immediate emergencies.

-For anyone in my age group or somewhere in between as it were I would think the same rules apply but getting out from under the preexisting burden of debt can be a struggle, it is worth it.
+For anyone in my age group or somewhere in between, as it were, I would think the same rules apply.
+Even though getting out from under the preexisting burden of debt can be a struggle, it is worth it.

 Links to debt free solutions and ideas